AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 In a highly concurrent program you may have a performance issue in a _single_ goroutine and all the other, unrelated code will muddy the results.
 (Though, in my experience most concurrent software has goroutines that are fairly homogenous.)
 In this case you may need to find a way to suspend them or avoid creating lots of goroutines.
 Setting GOMAXPROCS to 1 may or may not help.

-For simplicity, I just use the **github.com/pkg/profile** package as explained above in [Profile package from Dave Cheney](#profile-package-from-dave-cheney).
+For simplicity, I just use the **github.com/pkg/profile** package as explained above in the [Dave Cheney's Profile package](#dave-cheneys-profile-package).

 **net/http/pprof**